-The energy transition is having a massive impact on the world, the cost of which we are only just beginning to come to terms with.
-Siemens Energy’s Nadja Haakanson and the World Economic Forum’s Kristen Panerali discuss how the shift from fossil-based systems to renewable energy can be just and fair if it places people at the center.
+What will the energy transition really cost the world?
+Siemens Energy’s Nadja Haakanson and the World Economic Forum’s Kristen Panerali discuss how the shift from fossil-based systems to renewable energy can be just and fair for everyone.

 Kristen Panerali: And energy poverty is not only a challenge in emerging markets.
 Access to modern energy from heating and cooling to affordable electricity and gas is a just transition issue in developed economies too.
 But certainly far more investment and action are needed in emerging markets.
 Recently, the World Economic Forum, along with the IEA and World Bank, put out a report showing that investments in clean energy in emerging markets have to be multiplied by seven annually until 2030 to keep the world on track to reach net zero and different SDG goals.
 Part of the Paris Agreement stated that the developed world must support developing regions in addressing energy supply and sustainability.
 Where do you see us standing today?